 Lastly, it is also important to examine the cohort of adults in various age ranges.
-Most importantly those adults in the childbearing age span, typically 25-44 years of age.
+Adults in the childbearing age are typically 25-44 years of age.
+This is the cohort of adults who are most likely to have children, a factor that would influence the number of children being educated in the school district.
 As the graph below illustrates, the number of Otsego County residents in this critical age range has been declining over the past 13 years while at the same time county residents in the 45-64 and 65+ age ranges have been increasing consistently.
 This indicates a trend that does not bode well for the Unatego Central School District's future enrollment.